+NODPA is the largest organic dairy farmer organization in the country and has a membership of eight hundred and thirty six organic dairy farmers.
 NODPA's mission is to "enable organic dairy family farmers, situated across an extensive area, to have informed discussion about matters critical to the well being of the organic dairy industry as a whole."
-NODPA is not aligned with any one processor or cooperative and is therefore able to represent the views and needs of many different farmers in the east.
+NODPA is not aligned with any one processor or cooperative and is therefore able to represent the views and needs of many different farmers in the northeast and across the country by working with its sister organizations, MODPA and WODPA, under the umbrella organization of the Federation of Organic Dairy Farmers (FOOD Farmers).

 NODPA is a member of the National Organic Coalition (NOC), comprised of consumer organizations, organic farmers, organic food companies, and organic certifiers.
 The goal of the coalition is to assure that organic integrity is maintained, that consumers confidence is preserved and that policies are fair, equitable and encourage diversity of participation and access.